Meghan McCain’s Husband Apologizes To Seth Meyers For Rant

 When DC McAllister, a conservative writer, wrote a negative tweet about The View that was illustrated with a picture of Meghan McCain, McCain tweeted that instantly memorable phrase at her.
 The following week, after McAllister shared an anecdote about her husband snapping at her after she interrupted him watching a basketball game, journalist Yashar Ali tweeted simply “oh, Denise.”

-McAllister responded by hurling a series of anti-gay messages at the openly gay Ali, after which Domenech- whose wedding she had famously attended- announced that McAllister “will not be writing for us at The Federalist any more.”
+McAllister responded by hurling a series of anti-gay messages at the openly gay Ali, after which Domenech — whose wedding she had famously attended — announced that McAllister “will not be writing for us at The Federalist any more.”